Myths of Nuclear Graphite in World War II, with Original Translations: Translations

 \subsubsection{``The Absorption of Thermal Neutrons in Electrographite,'' G-71 (January 21, 1941)}

-\citep{g71bothejensen} \textbf{1.
-Goal and Arrangement of the Experiments.} Carbon can be considered as a braking substance for the machine if its absorption cross section $\sigma_a$ is sufficiently small for thermal neutrons.
-According to Heisenberg’s calculations, with $\sigma_a=3\cdot10^{-27}$ cm$^2$, the machine should just about run.
-The calculation includes $\sigma_a$ together with the cross section $\sigma_s$ as the ``diffusion length $\ell$.''
+\textbf{1.
+Goal and Arrangement of the Experiments.} Carbon can be considered as a braking substance for the machine if its absorption cross section $\sigma_a$ for thermal neutrons is sufficiently small.
+According to Heisenberg’s calculations, with $\sigma_a=3\cdot10^{-27}$ cm$^2$ the machine should just about work.
+The calculation includes $\sigma_a$ together with the scattering cross section $\sigma_s$ as the ``diffusion length $\ell$.''
 Since $\sigma_a\ll\sigma_s$ is certain, the approximation formula can be used for the calculation:

 $N=$ number of atoms per cm$^3$.
 It is therefore feasible to measure the diffusion length directly.